zpgallegos/zavant/infrastructure/analytical.md

 ```

 The first run creates 25 analytical Iceberg tables plus
-`projection_revisions` and `current_game_revisions` in
+`current_game_revisions` in `zavant_analytical_prod`.
+The `games` table is
-`zavant_analytical_prod`.
-A successful rerun with unchanged pointers should
+written last and acts as the revision-completion marker.
+A successful rerun
-report zero projected revisions while still reconciling the current-revision
+with no newly landed revisions should report zero projected revisions while
-mapping.
+still reconciling the current-revision mapping.

+Each analytical generation supports one projection contract.
+Before deploying
+a new contract release, delete both the Glue Catalog tables and analytical
+Iceberg objects with the reviewed scripts in `scripts/adhoc`, then run Glue to
+rebuild every immutable raw revision.
+A contract mismatch fails rather than
+mixing releases in the same tables.